pjprijs/mcpelauncher-wiki/getting_started.rst

 MacOS
 -----
+**DOES NOT** work on MacOS Catalina and higher, since 32-bit support was removed from MacOS.
 A prebuilt **macOS binary** is `available here <https://mrarm.io/r/mcpelauncher-osx>`__.

 If you want to compile from sources on macOS `go here <https://github.com/minecraft-linux/osx-packaging-scripts/wiki>`__.